NaveenKaliannan/guide-to-good-software/docker.md

 docker stop container-ID
 docker start container-ID
 docker ps -a
+docker logs container-ID
+docker exec -it container-ID /bin/bash - virutal file system inside a container env - to see all the environmental variables
 ```

 Docker containers - software package that contain all the dependencies and configurations to run an application.
 The package is portable.
 Containers stored in contained repository. [public reopsitory for docker container](https://hub.docker.com/) .